npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 3. Do you consider that the Women's Reservation Bill will enhance women's empowerment in India?
 If yes, how?
 4. "The fifteenth Lok Sabha elections have revived the importance of national political parties." - Discuss.
 ## State Polity

+### 2025
+1. Who is Sunny Sebastian?
+Why was he in news recently?
+2. What are the challenges in the effective implementation of “Rajasthan Panchayat Raj (Modification of Provisions in their Application to the Scheduled Areas) Act, 1999"?

 ### 2023
 1. Regarding the Bharatiya Adivasi Party's performance in the Rajasthan Vidhan Sabha elections held in 2023, answer the following questions:
     1. Total seats contested by BAP